Indian Forest Service: Training

-They are also taught Weapon handling, Horse riding, Motor Vehicle Training, Swimming, Forest and Wildlife Crime Detection.
+They are also taught weapon handling, horse riding, motor vehicle training, swimming, forest and wildlife crime detections.
 They also go on attachments with different government bodies and institutes such as Indian Military Academy, Sardar Vallabhbhai Patel National Police Academy, Wildlife Institute of India, Bombay Natural History Society etc. They also undertake extensive tours both in India and a short tour abroad.

 After completing training at the academy, candidates go through a year of on-the-job field training in the state to which he or she is assigned, during which they are posted as Assistant Conservators of Forests/ Assistant Deputy Conservators of Forest or Deputy Conservator of Forests.

 State Cadres

 Cadre Allocation Policy

 The Union Government announced a new cadre allocation policy for the All India Services in August 2017.

 Under the new policy, a candidate has to rank the five zones in order of preference.
 Subsequently, the candidate has to indicate one preference of cadre from each preferred zone.
 The candidate indicates their second cadre preference for every preferred zone subsequently.
 The process continues till a preference for all the cadres is indicated by the candidate.

 Officers continue to work in the cadre they are allotted or are deputed to the Government of India.